Kaizen91/MotionCapture/README.md

 The purpose of this project is to create a program with python's OpenCv (cv2) module.
 The program will capture any movement that passes into the frame of your laptop's webcam and record the time the object entered and exited the frame to a csv file.
+A Graph of the Data will also be produced using that csv file.

 requirements:
 python3